MayCooper/Supervised-Learning-House-Price-Prediction-Optimized-OLS/README.md

 ### Univariate and Bivariate Visualizations

 - **Histograms** and **box plots** were used to examine the spread, skewness, and presence of outliers.
-- **Scatterplots** helped assess linearity with respect to `Price`, supporting the validity of using a linear model.
+- **Scatterplots** helped assess linearity concerning `Price`, supporting the validity of using a linear model.
 - **Heatmaps** of correlation matrices were used to identify initial multicollinearity concerns.

 ---